-- 7.2 manoeuvring close to a vessel sinking - .1 keep other vessel and shore informed
+- 7.2 manoeuvring close to a vessel sinking

+- .1 keep other vessel and shore informed

-- .2 be prepared to recover personnel from the water or a liferaft - .3 tactics if other vessel is on fire - 7.3 understand that another yacht may be the only source of help. - 7.4 towing and being towed
+- .2 be prepared to recover personnel from the water or a liferaft

+- .3 tactics if other vessel is on fire

+- 7.3 understand that another yacht may be the only source of help.

+- 7.4 towing and being towed

-Session 8 Hypothermia
+Session 8 Cold Shock, Drowning and Hypothermia

-- 8.1 Actively counter its development by wearing proper protective clothing - 8.2 Know the symptoms- shivering, irritability, lethargy, stumbling, slurred speech, loss of memory, victim feels cold, looks pale, breathing slow, pulse weak, leading to collapse and unconsciousness. - 8.3 treatment see First Aid at Sea by Justins and Berry or other textbook - 8.4 do not give alcohol, rub the skin to warm, or give up resuscitation. - 8.5 value of immersion suits, thermal protective aids (TPA's)
+- 8.1 Actively counter its development by wearing proper protective clothing - 8.2 Know the symptoms- shivering, irritability, lethargy, stumbling, slurred speech, loss of memory, victim feels cold, looks pale, breathing slow, pulse weak, leading to collapse and unconsciousness. - 8.3 treatment see textbook - 8.4 do not give alcohol, rub the skin to warm, or give up resuscitation. - 8.5 value of immersion suits, thermal protective aids (TPA's) - 8.6 Cold Shock - 8.7 Actions in the water to reduce heat loss, increase visibility - 8.8 Drowning and airway management

-Session 9 SAR organisation and methods
+Session 9 Search and Rescue organisation and methods

-9.1 with regard to the SAR authorities in the areas sailed, know:
+9.1 with regard to the SAR authorities, teach the method in the given country, (and outline that other methodsare possible but await instructions from rescue craft) knowing: